academia-de-ursarie/website/README.md

 Simply put, this resource contains the archive of links, especially related to __IT__ field and __Software Development__, with dedication towards __JavaScript__.

 The links are not classified, organized nor labeled.
 At least not for the first release.
-Ursar's still need to acquire some data mining skills.
+Ursars still need to acquire some data mining skills.

 We did our best to keep only the relevant content for you, but NSFW material might still be present.